nixn/pdns-etcd3/doc/ETCD-structure.md

 The values of metadata entries are always read as strings and not modified in any way, just passed as-is to PDNS.

-Currently, the command `pdnsutil metadata ...` is not supported (but is a planned feature).

 ## Supported records

 For each of the supported record types the entry values may be objects.